Manuel Machado (football manager): Early career

 Born in the village of Oliveira, in Guimarães, Machado started his career with his local Vitória de Guimarães' youths, having a head coach spell with lowly S.C.
 Vila Real in between.
-After two years with another modest club in the north, AD Fafe, he moved to another side in his region, Moreirense FC, helping to promotion from the third division to the Primeira Liga in just two years.
+After two years with another modest club in the north, AD Fafe, he moved to another side in his region, Moreirense F.C. in 2000, helping to promotion from the third division to the Primeira Liga in just two years.